|

 Roger

-the 2012 PGA Championship for Kiawah's
+PGA Championship for Kiawah's Ocean

-Ocean Course.
-Warren has the firepower
+Course.
+Warren has the firepower to

-to rival most of the big guns in American
+rival most of the big guns in American

 golf administration right now, but South